Plluz/BallastLaneExercise/README.md

 ## Tech Overview

-- **Clean Architecture:** to ensure separation of concerns, maintainability, and scalability.
+- **Clean Architecture:** To ensure separation of concerns, maintainability, and scalability.
-- **.NET 8:** harnessing the latest features and improvements in the framework.
+- **.NET 8:** Harnessing the latest features and improvements in the framework.
-- **Docker:** containerized the Web API for portability and easy deployment.
+- **Docker:** Containerized the Web API for portability and easy deployment.
-- **PostgreSQL:** the database to store and manage data.
+- **PostgreSQL:** The database to store and manage data.
-- **ADO.NET:** for database connectivity within the application.
+- **ADO.NET:** For database connectivity within the application.
-- **JWT Tokens:** for authentication.
+- **JWT Tokens:** To help with authentication.
-- **Postman:** for testing API endpoints.
+- **Postman:** For testing API endpoints.

 ## User Story and Thought Process

 - Check out a [simulated user story (TODO)](#) that provides a narrative overview of the project.
-- Additionally, explore a [quick presentation (TODO)](#) to gain insights into the technical aspects and design decisions made during development.
+- Additionally, explore a [quick presentation (TODO)](#) for technical insights and design decisions made during development.

 ## Postman Files